BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Verdicts.md

               message = 'False is not truthy'
           )
         end
-        log.section('A refutation verdict that should fail') do log.verdict_refute?(
+        log.section('A refute verdict that should fail') do log.verdict_refute?(
               verdict_id = 'refutation should fail',
               actual = true,